gleich/optic.docs/docs/tutorial/templates.md

 ## Branch v.s.
 Root Basics

 - Branch: Where you write the document you are working on.
 Written in Markdown or LaTeX.
-The Markdown is converted to LaTeX at compile time.
+If Markdown is being used it gets automatically converted to LaTeX at compile time.
 - Root: Configuration file for your document that gets loaded at compile time.
 Written in LaTeX.

 So if you were writing an essay for school you would use a root file to configure the margins, font size, etc. The branch file would then store the contents of your essay.